Alan Canfora's Life, Legacy to Be Honored in Scholarship Fund

 He met his wife, Anastasia, at a May 4th Task Force meeting in 2009.
 They married a year later and welcomed a daughter in 2015 and a son in 2020.

-In lieu of flowers and to honor Alan, please consider donating to the Alan Canfora Memorial Endowed Scholarship Fund, which was established by Michael Solomon, a 1974 Kent State graduate.
+In lieu of flowers and to honor Alan, please consider donating to the Alan Canfora Activism Scholarship, which was established by Michael Solomon, a 1974 Kent State graduate.